About This Course

 - Please upload your CV.

-- Please enter the names and email addresses of 2 referees.
+- Please enter the names and email addresses of two referees.
 At least one referee should be an academic referee.

 N.B.
 We may also require prospective applicants to present themselves for an interview.
-The interviewing of overseas applicants may be conducted by Skype or similar.
+The interviewing of overseas applicants may be conducted online.

 All other required supporting documentation (e.g. evidence of Non-UCC undergraduate/postgraduate qualifications) must be uploaded via the applicant portal.